aws-solutions-library-samples/guidance-for-ultra-low-latency-machine-learning-feature-stores-on-aws/README.md

 ```

 Next we load features into the online store using the `materialize-incremental` command.
 This command will load the
 latest feature values from a data source into the online store.
+Please be sure that you [Authorize ec2 instance to access the ElastiCache cluster](https://docs.aws.amazon.com/AmazonElastiCache/latest/red-ug/GettingStarted.AuthorizeAccess.html).The port range(6379-6380) needs to be specified in the inbound rule of the security group attached to the ElastiCache serverless cluster to allow connection request from the ec2 instance security group.

 ```
 CURRENT_TIME=$(date -u +"%Y-%m-%dT%H:%M:%S")